chanezon/azure-linux/coreos/deis/README.md

 [Deis system requirements docs](http://docs.deis.io/en/latest/installing_deis/system-requirements/) recommends 4Gb of RAM and 40Gb disk space for VMs.
 This means you may want to use an A2/Medium size VM for your deployment (see [Azure VM sizes](http://msdn.microsoft.com/en-us/library/azure/dn197896.aspx)), instead of a Small.
 That said, for testing it, I successfully deployed my cluster on a Small, but it was very slow.
 In terms of number of machines, deis recommends 3, 5 or more.
 The one I created with 3 machines worked, but you may want to extend it to 5 for real apps.

 ### cloud-init
-**You can skip this step by providing the `--deis` argument, instructing the script to get the config file and discovery url for you.**

 When creating your VMs, you want to use the [special cloud-init file provided by deis](https://github.com/deis/deis/blob/master/contrib/coreos/user-data.example).
 They pre-install a bunch of stuff in there, and install will fail without that.
 Don't forget to get a [new discovery token](https://discovery.etcd.io/new) for your cluster and add that to the file before deploying.